richardvenneman/appsignal-docs/source/ruby/instrumentation/exception-handling.html.md

 ## Appsignal.send_error

+-> **Note:** This feature was introduced in version `0.6.0` of the Ruby gem.

-AppSignal provides a mechanism to track errors that occur in code that's not in a web or background job context, such as Rake tasks.
-This is useful for instrumentation that doesn't automatically create AppSignal transactions to profile.
-This feature was introduced in version `0.6.0` of the Ruby gem.
+AppSignal provides a mechanism to track errors that occur in code that's not in a web or background job context, such as separate Ruby tasks.

+This is useful for instrumentation that doesn't automatically create AppSignal transactions to profile, such as our [integrations](/ruby/integrations).

-You can use the `send_error` method to directly send an exception to AppSignal from any place in your code without starting an AppSignal transaction with `Appsignal.monitor_transaction` first.
+You can use the `Appsignal.send_error` method to directly send an exception to AppSignal from any place in your code without starting an AppSignal transaction with `Appsignal.monitor_transaction` first.

 ```ruby
 begin